 - Critical energy infrastructures

 All projects will also include the two cross-cutting themes of 'social justice' and 'extreme events'.
 Consortia made up of researchers and practitioners will develop actionable climate services in the projects.
-The NCCS members and partners ETH Zurich, the Swiss Federal Institute for Forest, Snow and Landscape Research (WSL), the Federal Food Safety and Veterinary Office (FSVO) and Agroscope are involved in some of the projects as internal partners providing specific services.

 Further information: